Nitesh-thapliyal/Live-Video-Stream-App/README.md

 ### TCP protocol

 TCP Stands for transmission control protocol that enables application programs and computing devices to exchange messages over a network, it is designed to send packets across the internet and ensure the delivery of the data.

+### OpenCV

+OpenCV is a library that works with almost all programming languages therefor known as cross-platform library which is mainly used for Image Processing that is used in Computer Vision.

 ### Prerequisites:
 - Numpy